 In this context, Yorkshire pudding takes on an "eat, drink and be merry" quality.
 For tomorrow, we die.— Peter Brears

-But Then Out Of The Coal Mines
+But Then Out of the Coal Mines

 Yorkshire pudding is no longer the food of those hoping to fill stomachs with something other than meat, or dining to excess because the end is near.
 We now enjoy it as part of an annual celebration.
 And, guess what?
 You really don't need to have a prime rib (or mutton) to pull this off.

-Of course everyone proclaims to have the "best" recipe.
+Of course, everyone proclaims to have the "best" recipe.
 Let's look at a few of the ideas on the internet, and then I'll let the jury (that's you) decide.

 Tyler Florence's Yorkshire Pudding

-Tyler Florence (Food Network) prepared this pud on his show "How to Boil Water".
+Tyler Florence (Food Network) prepared this pudding on his show "How to Boil Water".
 Yes, it is just about that easy.
 You can follow that same link to learn how Tyler prepares prime rib and a yummy side dish of scalloped potatoes.